 - The appointment of a climate change officer within the Council, allowing for dedicated resource to be available and for the Council to increase engagement with external groups including the Hampshire Climate Change Officer Group. - 2.4 The Cabinet had also appointed a Climate Change Champion role who had acted as the Chair of the Climate Change Working Group.
 The Climate Change Working Group was established in November 2020 to "guide the development and detail of the implementation plan" and has provided advice and guidance on the development of the Council's carbon footprint.
 Further policy and project matters will be presented to the Policy and Projects Advisory Board (PPAB) and progress in delivering the plan will be reported to as part of the Council's quarterly monitoring and the Overview and Scrutiny Committee.
-These arrangements reflect the changes within Cabinet Portfolios which sees climate change positioned more corporately and the move of responsibility for climate change from the climate change champion role to the Deputy Leader and Major Projects and Property Portfolio Holder.
+These arrangements reflect the changes within Cabinet Portfolios which sees climate change from the climate change champion role to the Deputy Leader and Major Projects and Property Portfolio Holder.
 There will be a meeting with the previous members of the climate change working group in the coming months to enable for a transition of these arrangements.